Margen67/Test/Dashboard.md

-Xenia Canary (and to some extent, master) can run the Xbox 360 dashboard.
+Certain builds of Xenia Canary can run the Xbox 360 dashboard.

+Dashboards have varying levels of usability.
+None work perfectly.

+Versions newer than ~13604 might not work.

 ### Installation